 Posts tagged ‘White Ibis’

-Please click on the thumbnail image to see the slightly larger version of these photos I took yesterday in my yard, Enjoy!
+Please click on the thumbnail image to see the slightly larger version of each of these photos I recently took here in The Villages, Florida.
+Enjoy!

 White Ibis are pretty commonly seen here in The Villages, FL.
 These big birds are white as adults and brown and white as juveniles.
 They have blue eyes and pink legs, feet, and bills.
 They eat insects, worms, grubs, as well as grains and seeds.

 The most common place to see Ibis here in The Villages is at the parking lot next to Lake Mira-mar in Spanish Springs.
 There is a resident flock of about sixty or so birds there.